-Cannabis refers to the products derived from the plant of Cannabis called Cannabis Sativa.
+Cannabis Research refers to the products derived from the plant of Cannabis called Cannabis Sativa.
 Sometimes Cannabis is used to mention the Cannabis Sativa plant.
 The cannabis plant contains about 540 chemical substances.
 Cannabis is also referred to as Marijuana sometimes, it contains low amounts of (THC) tetrahydrocannabinol.
 THC is the major substance due to which a person’s mental health is affected with Marijuana.

 What are Cannabinoids?